-- What difficulties related to expanding and aging is the business family currently experiencing, and what do they foresee for the future? - What have they done to address these issues? - · What kind of exchange does the family have with other business families? - Do individual family members frequent family business social or educational events and programs? - Would the family like assistance in determining what events, programs and associations might be valuable platforms for family member networking and education?
+- What difficulties related to expanding and aging is the business family currently experiencing, and what do they foresee for the future? - What have they done to address these issues? - What kind of exchange does the family have with other business families? - Do individual family members frequent family business social or educational events and programs? - Would the family like help in reaching out to other local or regional business families to set up a best practice roundtable? - Would the family like assistance in determining what events, programs, and associations might be valuable platforms for family member networking and education?